 The Board members are presented in Board of Directors.

 Karl Åberg is not regarded as independent in relation to major shareholders in the company and Göran Björkman is not regarded as independent in relation to the company and its executive management.
-The other four Board members elected by the General Meeting are all independent in relation to Alleima and its executive management, as well as the company’s major shareholders.
+The other five Board members elected by the General Meeting are all independent in relation to Alleima and its executive management, as well as the company’s major shareholders.
 Accordingly, the composition of the Board complies with the independence requirements of the Code.